Tasmanian Symphony Orchestra Foundation Ltd

 TSO Foundation Trust

-The TSO Foundation Trust was established in 2008 to build and manage an endowment fund to assist the long term financial security of the Tasmanian Symphony Orchestra.
-Funds earned by the Trust are distributed annually to the TSO operating fund.
-In 2017 the Trust distributed $51,437 to the Tasmanian Symphony Orchestra.
+The Trust was established in 2008 to build and manage an endowment fund to support the long term financial security of the Tasmanian Symphony Orchestra (TSO).
+Funds earned by the Trust are distributed annually to the TSO.
+In 2018 the Trust distributed $57,904 which the TSO applied to help fund music education, visiting artists and conductors and appreciation of orchestral music.

-The Trust is managed by a corporate trustee, TSO Foundation Ltd, which looks after Trust funds.
-The Trust is managed by an independent board of honorary directors (listed below), supported by a Board Audit and Risk committee.
-During 2017 three founding directors retired, Michael Ralston, John Upcher and John Canterford.
-Two new directors were welcomed to the board, Janice Foster and Josef Giedl.
+The Trust is managed by a corporate trustee, the TSO Foundation Ltd, which looks after Trust funds.
+The Trust is managed by an independent board of honorary directors, supported by a Board audit and risk committee.

-The Trust and the Foundation are independently audited on a pro-bono basis by Deloitte.
+The Trust and the Foundation are independently audited on an honorary basis by Deloitte.
 Independent investment and portfolio advice is provided by Unica Wealth.

 The TSO Foundation Ltd is the trustee of the TSO Foundation Trust.
 The TSO Foundation Trust is a capital endowment fund, established by deed dated 6 June 2008 as a vehicle for major gifts and bequests, with all Fund earnings to support the financial future of the TSO.